future-research/color-palette/README.md

 # Contributing

 1. Make your changes
-2. Add tests to maintain ~100% coverage given how critical this package is.
+2. Add tests to maintain ~100% coverage.
 3. Open a pull request

 ## How to manually test changes locally